ahmadmdabit/RepoAIfy/user-manual.md

 *   Replace `"D:\engamd89-dev\dotnet\dotnet-utils\YourSourceDirectory"` with the actual absolute path to your source directory.
 *   Replace `"D:\engamd89-dev\dotnet\dotnet-utils\options.json"` with the actual absolute path to your `options.json` file.

+**Security Warning:** Always ensure that the `--source` directory and the `OutputDirectory` specified in `options.json` point to trusted locations.
+Providing untrusted paths could lead to unintended file access or modification on your system.

 ## 4. Configuration (`options.json`)

 The `options.json` file dictates how `FileToMarkdownConverter` operates.
 Below is a breakdown of its structure and available settings.